Malaysia Airlines flight MH17: World leaders demand international investigation amid fears crash site could be tampered with

 German Chancellor Angela Merkel echoed the call for an independent investigation into the crash to be started as quickly as possible, telling a news conference in Berlin: "There are many indications that the plane was shot down, so we have to take things very seriously.

 "These events have once again shown us that what is required is a political solution and above all that it is also Russia that is responsible for what is happening in Ukraine at the moment," she added.

 The Ukrainian Prime Minister Arseniy Yatsenyuk described the downing of the plane as an "international crime" and a "war against the world" as he called for an emergency meeting of the UN Security Council.
 "All lines have been crossed," he added.

 Video: If deliberate, 'those responsible must be held to account'

-Responding to the crash, the Russian President Vladimir Putin demanded a "thorough and unbiased" investigation into the incident during a phone call with Dutch Prime Minister Mark Rutte, the Kremlin said on Friday.
+Responding to the crash, Mr Putin demanded a "thorough and unbiased" investigation into the incident during a phone call with Dutch Prime Minister Mark Rutte, the Kremlin said on Friday.